jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Convention.md

 | ${app id}  | Application ID, which can be viewed on the deployment application page |
 | ${group id}  | Deployment group ID, which can be viewed on the application details page |
 | ${deploy id}  | Deployment task ID, which can be viewed on the deployment history page |

+To guarantee successful rollback operation, it is suggested that the files under the backup path shall not be deleted.